mongodb/stitch-examples/iot-security-system/README.md

 As of the initial writing of this README, Smartlocks aren't as far along as the rest of the smarthome components, but the best one we found was the [Lockitron Bolt](https://lockitron.com).
 The Bolt's WiFi bridge can be a little sensitive to interference, but in most home settings it works well.

 #### Button
 There are plenty of options here, we're using the [Logitech POP SmartButton](https://www.logitech.com/en-us/product/pop-smart-button).
+When you perform the setup for the POP, after you've initialized the WiFi bridge, you'll get a choice for "AppleHome" or "Continue".
+Choose "Continue".

+You will also need to [add IFTTT as a 'device' in your Pop app](http://support.logitech.com/en_us/article/Working-with-IFTTT?product=a0q31000009vuqLAAQ).

+## How to set up and run this project

+There are quite a few moving parts, as you can see from the above list.

 ### Atlas